rxi/juno/doc/packaging.md

 # Packaging a Juno game for distribution

 To package your game for distribution, you should create a zip archive containing the game's source code and assets.
-The `main.lua` file should be at the root of this directory.
+The game's `main.lua` file should be at the root of this archive.

 The zip file should be renamed to `pak0` (with no extension) and placed in the same directory as the Juno executable.
 When Juno runs it will search for the `pak0` file and load it if it exists.